nodesman/essential-education/books/harmful_people/outline.md

 - Identifying Boundary Violations
 - Setting and Enforcing Healthy Boundaries

-## Part 3: Navigating Interactions
+## Part 3: Navigating Interactions and Protecting Yourself
 - Strategies for Disengagement
 - Managing Necessary Interactions
+    - Employing diplomatic approaches (and recognizing their limits and potential for exploitation).
 - Documentation and Seeking Support
     - The pragmatism of principled action and documentation
     - Navigating formal systems (HR, Legal) effectively